Goal #6

 Testing the waters: local communities engage with sustainable water practices

 Dr Marilu Melo Zurita from the UNSW School of Humanities & Languages is leading a team of social scientists and water engineers to work with local communities to maintain the health of their waterways.
-Partnering with Riverwood Community Centre in Canterbury Bankstown and Georges Riverkeeper, the project aims to develop a community engagement model for local councils to improve community water knowledge and promote meaningful long-term connections with water.
+UNSW is partnering with Riverwood Community Centre in Canterbury Bankstown and Georges Riverkeeper through the Georges River Combined Councils’ Committee for the research.

+The project, funded by Sydney Water, aims to develop a community engagement model for local councils to improve community knowledge of local stormwater management systems and promote meaningful long-term connections with water.
 The project will also deliver community-led sessions, develop new wetlands signage and community participation activities, such as community-guided tours, to promote that sense of community ownership.

 Find out more